webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 # Part 2: Introduction to Flow Designer

 Flow designer is a simple drag-and-drop user interface (UI) to define the flows.
-The following video explains the Flow Designer layout, activity library, and terminology used in the Flow Designer.
+The following steps explain the Flow Designer layout, activity library, and terminology used in the Flow Designer.

 In this lab, we will configure all of the required elements to deliver a call into a queue.
 We will then create a new flow and iterate on it adding functionality and exploring opportunities for improvement.